fenyx-it-academy/vit-en-python-7/README.md

 Please note that you cannot make any assumptions on the number of lines in the given dataset.

-Hint: After splitting the entire line, you can access the city name using line[4] since it is located in the fourth position, considering that Python uses zero-based indexing.
-Similarly, to retrieve the valuation, you use int(line[1][1:]), which involves converting the second element of the split line to an integer.
-The notation [1][1:] is used to extract a portion of the string, excluding the first character.
+Hint: After splitting the entire line, you can access the city name using `line[4]` since it is located in the fourth position, considering that Python uses zero-based indexing.
+Similarly, to retrieve the valuation, you use `int(line[1][1:])`, which involves converting the second element of the split line to an integer.
+The notation `[1][1:]` is used to extract a portion of the string, excluding the first character.

 Pseudo code:

 Retrieve a city name from the user, then read the related document named 'unicorns2021.txt.'
-Initialize temporary variables, 'linecounter' and 'valuation,' both set to zero.
+Initialize temporary variables, 'linecounter' and 'valuation' both set to zero.

 Perform a for loop to iterate through all the lines in the document.